mritunjaysharma394/vowpal-wiki/Tutorial.md

 That's ok.
 One of the things we do for speed is use the `-ffast-math` option which implies that floating point arithmetic does not round exactly the same way on all platforms.

+You can install the vw executable into system path (`/usr/local/bin/vw`) using

+    sudo make install

+Alternatively, you can create an alias (in your `~/.bashrc`), so you can execute `vw` from any directory

+    alias vw=/path/where/I/have/vowpal_wabbit/vowpalwabbit/vw

 ### A first data-set

 Now, let's create a data-set.
 Suppose we want to predict whether a house will require a new roof in the next 10 years.
 We can create a training-set file, `house_dataset` with the following contents: